squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 net.ipv4.conf.all.rp_filter=1
 }}}
  . /!\ your OS also may require the keyword '''set''' before each of those sysctl.conf lines.
+ . /!\ There seems to be some confusion over the rp_filter rules.
+You may need ''' net.ipv4.conf.eth0.rp_filter=0''' as well

 === Some routing problems to be aware of ===
  * /!\ Systems with strict localhost interface security boundaries require each interface to have a separate "table" entry for looking up packets via that device.